 A high-profile voice on social and criminal justice, diversity and equality for two decades, David is a passionate and respected campaigner in and outside the House of Commons.
 Growing up in the constituency he now represents, Tottenham, he witnessed first hand many of the issues he feels most passionate about from wealth inequalities to flaws in the criminal justice system.
 As well as the social and the political, he reflects on how businesses can tackle diversity issues responsibly and be good corporate citizens.

-David Lammy is a Labour MP and Shadow Lord Chancellor and Justice Secretary.
+David Lammy is a Labour MP and Shadow Foreign Secretary.
 He’s represented the north London consistency of Tottenham for two decades.
 Throughout his time in Parliament he has been known and respected as a passionate campaigner and advocate for social justice, diversity and equality.

 Growing up in Tottenham, David went on to study Law and after being called to the bar took his Masters at Harvard Law School, the first black British student to attend the school.
 Shortly after returning to the UK he entered politics, first as a member of the London Assembly, and soon after entering Parliament.